-Allstate and The Atlantic honor 10 extraordinary nonprofits with $150,000 in grants
+Allstate and The Atlantic honor 10 extraordinary nonprofits with Renewal Awards

-Empowering youth—and their families—emerge as themes from this year’s Renewal Awards
+Empowering youth—and their families—emerge as themes from this year's winners, who received $150,000 in grants

 In communities across the country, nonprofit organizations fill in the gaps where resources and support are needed the most.
 In eastern Pennsylvania, that gap might represent opportunities for children of recently arrived or first-generation immigrants.
 In central Texas, it might represent a chance for young Latinas to pursue post-secondary education.
 In the Bay Area, it might represent the next generation of entrepreneurs and small business owners.